FACK1/Sporto-.-/README.md

   - choose search for a player by name cards .
   - go to searching player section
   - put in searching box name of player like : Danny Welbeck
-  - make request to GOT API for character
+  - make request to GIT API for sport palyers
   - make a request to DB to get link to page (and image) MAKEREQUEST
   - git info from api
   - connect data with dom element